 The big challenge faced by any tankless water heater is the short time available for delivering heat to the stream of cold water flowing through the unit.
 To be useful in a typical household situation, a tankless heater must be able to raise the temperature of 20 L (about 5 gallons) of water by a whopping 40ºC (100ºF) in just one minute.
 That’s a huge rate of energy transfer, it has to happen in the second or two that a given volume of water is in the heater, and it’s the Achilles’ heel of electric tankless heaters.
 I’ll use my own house as an example . . .

-As electricians have told me on several occasions, my 200-amp electrical service isn’t sufficiently large to handle the demands of a tankless electric heater along with all the other electrical loads connected to it.
+As electricians have told me on several occasions, my 200-amp electrical service is not sufficiently large to handle the demands of a tankless electric heater along with all the other electrical loads connected to it.
 But even if it had been big enough, I’d still be cautious about installing an electric tankless heater because of possible changes in the way electricity will be metered in the future.
 Right now residential customers only pay for the total quantity of electricity used, with no special premium applied to peak demand.
-But the huge current required by electric tankless heaters during operation is taxing on the grid, and something that authorities will likely discourage in the future.
+But high peak demand is hard on the grid, and the huge current required by electric tankless heaters during operation is something authorities will likely discourage in the future.
 Industrial clients pay a premium for peak demand right now.
-Residential clients probably will, too.
+Residential clients probably will in time, too.
 Electric tankless heaters could be very costly indeed if this ever happens.

 Then there’s the issue of how much hot water an electric tankless system can actually provide.
-For the various models I’ve investigated, water temperature would probably drop to lukewarm whenever more than a couple of hot water taps were turned on at the same time.
+For the various models I’ve investigated, water temperature would probably drop to lukewarm whenever more than a couple of hot water taps were turned on at the same time in the house.
 Who wants that?

 The huge, short-term energy demands of a tankless heater makes natural gas or propane a much more practical energy source for tankless water heating than electricity.
 Trouble is, not all of us have access to natural gas.
 I don’t, and though I could’ve opted for a propane fired tankless heater at my house, that choice would have required the installation of an outdoor propane tank, supply lines and a vent through the basement wall.
 I almost considered doing this, too, then I remembered how very easy it is to fix a tank style water heater, and how troubleshooting any kind of tankless system requires a specialized technician.
 That did it for me.
 I installed another tank-style heater when it came to upgrade my old one a few years ago.
 This tank-style heater also allows me to heat domestic hot water with my outdoor wood boiler for six months of the year – something that no tankless heater could do.